khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Leaf

-Leaves are the smallest element possible within the tree, they too possess a title, this title  should be as specific as possible about the underlying content.(eg.Charts).
+Leaves are the smallest element possible within the tree, they too possess a title, this title  should be as specific as possible about the underlying content.(eg. Charts).
 Preferably, leaves should remain tied to a branch within a tree.

 ## Demo